zarela/BlackJack-Game/README.md

 ### Global Variables

-Players{
-  bankroll: money,
-  playerCards: []
-  finalPoints: number that adds points on cardsArray
-}

-card ()
+Card ()
-//Makes cards where value is the card number and points represents card points for the game

-deck()
+//Makes a single card which contains name, suit and points as properties

+Deck()
-//Uses a constructor to make all cards in the deck
+//Uses a constructor to make all cards in the deck grabbing an array of cards (deck) and resets so this function can only be created once preventing making multiple decks.

+Deck.prototype.draw()
+//Takes as a parameter of number, where number is the name of cards to be drawn from the deck.
+Also, these drawn cards will be removed from the deck.

+Deck.prototype.reset()
+//Makes unique Cards for a deck containing card name, suit and points.
+Taking in consideration that J, Q and K are worth 10 points.

+Deck.prototype.shuffle()
+//Takes the Deck of cards and shuffles them to be displayed randomly

 ###App Object